GuilBlack/LNEngine/README.md

 # LNEngine
+<span style="color:red">!!!
+This is just a branch I made to make a little visualization for my internship presentation</span></br>
 The Learning engine or LNEngine for short is just a way for me to learn how to built a game engine so this is very much a WIP.
 At the moment, I'll be focusing on the rendering part of the engine which uses the Vulkan graphics API.
 This README is more of a way for me to keep track of what I did and what I'll be doing in an imminent future than a tutorial on how it works although I'll provide some instructions on the topic.